Iamnotsnowwhite/Bachelor_Arbeit/README.md

 ### B. Aleatoric Uncertainty (Data Uncertainty)
 - **Technique:** Mean–Variance (dual-head) network trained with **Gaussian NLL**; the network outputs a mean and a log-variance.
-- **Approach:** During inference I also run MC; for each pass we read the predicted log-variance, convert it to variance, then **average** these variances over T passes.
+- **Approach:** During inference I also run MC; for each pass I read the predicted log-variance, convert it to variance, then **average** these variances over T passes.
 - **Output:**
   - **Aleatoric variance:** average of the per-pass variances.
   - **Aleatoric std:** square root of the aleatoric variance.